 Compulsory courses with number of credits: The Study of Ancient Religion (15), The Emergence of Judaism, Christianity & Islam (15), Interreligious Relations: Defining Moments, Current Encounters (10), Thesis Colloquium (10), Master’s thesis (30).
 Electives: Interaction, Text, or Ancient Language (5x10).

 The teaching combines e-learning, compact seminars, course assignments, tutorials and traditional teaching.
 Student mobility is essential to the programme.
 As a student you are expected to participate in compact seminars at the other Nordic host institutions and at the Nordic institutes in the Mediterranean Area.
 Travel and accommodation are financed by the students.
 These extra expenses will be in the order of EUR 3,500 for the two years of study.

 The formation of multi-religious societies in Europe and the increasing role of religion today create a need for individuals with an in-depth knowledge of the formation and history of religions, especially Judaism, Christianity and Islam, as well as a need for future research in the field.
-A graduate from this programme will be able to enter into specialised occupations in government institutions or organisations dealing with culture, integration or diplomacy and in private firms, for example with business relations with the Middle East.
+A graduate from this programme will be able to enter into specialised occupations in churches, government institutions, organisations dealing with culture, integration or diplomacy, and in private firms that may, for example, be focused on business relations with the Middle East.
 The programme also provides an excellent basis for PhD studies.